 And what does Polly feel?
 Well, she has awakened to the awfulness of her wardrobe and the desire to look better than she does.
 That's as far as it goes.

-When Sam sees her in her off-the-peg but charming two-piece the temptation (oh yes, Sam has been unwillingly tempted for weeks) to kiss his overwhelms his better judgment...which makes her imminent departure that much more pressing.
+When Sam sees her in her off-the-peg but charming two-piece the temptation (oh yes, Sam has been unwillingly tempted for weeks) to kiss her overwhelms his better judgment...which makes her imminent departure that much more pressing.

 She has been surreptitiously making plans to begin a nursing course at a nearby children's hospital, not at all sure why Sam can't know, only knowing that when she's gone she must stop thinking about him.

 When the last Greek word is thumped out and the last proofs are placed upon his desk, Sam drives her home again.
 His departure is dispassionately swift and it is only the next day, while taking a solitary walk with the dog that she is poleaxed by the dawning realization.
-Oh my dear Sam, it's me you need
+Oh my dear Sam, it's me you need!

-!Thank heavens she has her position to take up in a few days which will keep her busy and her mind off of Sam...
+Thank heavens she has her position to take up in a few days which will keep her busy and her mind off of Sam...

 ...right up until he walks onto the ward, nearly swamping her with delight.
 She didn't even know he was a surgeon.
 No one ever said.